 We are here to offer you free and confidential advice on a range of issues that may affect you during your time at university.
 Our trained staff will listen to your situation; explore your options with you and talk about the steps to be taken in order to deal with the issue you are facing.

-We offer advice in regards to Academic Appeals, Academic Misconduct, Complaints, and Disciplinary Procedures & Extenuating Circumstances.
-For more information on any of these subjects there is a page on this site for each with links to the UEL website.
+We offer advice about academic appeals, academic misconduct, complaints, and disciplinary procedures and extenuating circumstances.
+For more information on any of these areas there is a page on this site for each explaining what it means and what you need to do.

 - Finance and money related issues (see the Student Money, Advice and Rights Team via the Hub on +44 (0) 20 8223 4444, email@example.com)

 - Debt advice (see National Debtline or other related organisations)

 - Immigration/visa issues (see the International office for advice via the Hub on +44 (0) 20 8223 4444, firstname.lastname@example.org)